Skip to content

 If the participant cancels their registration:

-1. Over seven days of the Course start date: a full refund will be granted to the participant to the original method of payment.
+1. Over fourteen days of the Course start date: a refund will be granted to the participant to the original method of payment.
+Per Eventbrite's refund policies, the refund will include the ticket price minus the Ticketing Fees (which consist of the payment processing fee and the service fee combined).

-2. Within seven days of the Course start: no refund will be granted; however, all course materials will be sent to the participant.
+2. Within fourteen days of the Course start: no refund will be granted; however, all course materials will be sent to the participant.
 The original participant may substitute his registration to another attendee.

 3. Please contact the Program Director via email to tax@clemson.edu or phone (864) 656-1625 to cancel attendance and request a refund (if applicable).